dekkerglen/CubeCobra/README.md

 ### Clone Project

 Clone the project into a folder of your choice.
-Then, you will need to add a folder adjacent to the project folder like this:
+Copy the `cubecobrasecrets.example` directory to the directory containing the repository, and change its name to `cubecobrasecrets`.
+The resulting directory structure should look like this:

     .
     ├── CubeCobra               # Cloned repository
     └── cubecobrasecrets        # Secrets folder
         └── email.js            # Email secrets file
-        └── tcgplayer.js        # TCGPlayer API secrets file
-        └── secrets.js          # App settings secrets file

-In email.js, you can paste the following, and replace the fields with any gmail account you have access to.
-You only need to fill out these fields with real information if you need to create user account validation emails.

-    module.exports =
-    {
-      username:'YOUR_EMAIL',
-      password:'YOUR_PASSWORD'
-    }

-In tcgplayer.js, you can paste the following.
-You only need to fill out these fields with real information if you need real card prices in your development environment.

-    module.exports =
-    {
-      Public_Key:'',
-      Private_Key:''
-    }

-In secrets.js, you can paste the following.
-You need to give some value to this field, but it doesn't matter what.

-    module.exports =
-    {
-      session:'VALUE'
-    }
+        └── etc...

 Then, run the following commands in the root of the cloned repository: